As U.S. troops leave Afghanistan, lawmakers fear dark future for women

 “I will not support any efforts that will allow them to continue to commit these horrific acts without any accountability,” Shaheen said.

-Khalilzad insisted that Washington was pressing for women and minorities to be included in future peace talks.
+Khalilzad insisted Washington was pressing for women and minorities to be included in future peace talks.
+He said Washington and partner countries would punish backtracking in Afghanistan with isolation and sanctions.

+Blinken echoed that sentiment.
+“I can say very clearly and categorically that an Afghanistan that does not respect their rights, that does not sustain the gains we’ve made, will be a pariah,” he told CNN.

-Under the Taliban, women were barred from education or work, required to fully cover their bodies and faces, and could not leave home without a male relative.
+Under the Taliban, women were barred from education or work, required to fully cover their bodies, and could not leave home without a male relative.
 “Moral offenses” were punished by flogging and stoning.

 The Sept.
-11 deadline - which marks 20 years since the attacks on New York City and the Pentagon that prompted Washington to go to war in Afghanistan - extended the U.S. presence there beyond a May 1 deadline negotiated under Trump.
+11 deadline - 20 years after the attacks that sent Washington to war - extended the U.S. presence there beyond a May 1 deadline negotiated under Trump.

 Our Standards: The Thomson Reuters Trust Principles.